 .

 In the afternoon we’ll gather back in Old Town Square where youth speakers will share their experiences with environmental preservation, environmental justice, outdoor equity & civic engagement.
-There will be a career fair & we’ll help you create an Action Plan to guide your environmental efforts at school, at home, and in the community.
+There will be a green career info booth & we’ll help you create an Action Plan to guide your environmental efforts at school, at home, and in the community.

 This next-generation climate awareness event is youth-developed, youth-driven, and youth-led.
-Sign UP to reserve your spot!
+Sign Up TODAY!

 You’ll find a variety of service projects you can participate in and organizations you can get involved with to further your passion.